The Bachelor (Australian TV series) season 1: Episode 5

 Group date: With 14 girls remaining, 5 of the contestants are taken on a Group Date.
 Tim chose to invite Sarah, Belle, Emily, Katherine, and Danielle to an old tall ship just on the outskirts of Sydney Harbour.
 Sarah had a cuddle at the wheel with Tim.
 After some lessons on navigation and dropping the sail, they all spotted a whale swimming close by.
 Later in the day, they all jumped into the sea for a swim and Tim selected Katherine for a date back at his pad and a home cooked meal of lamb roast.
 Katherine received a rose.

 Pure fantasy date: Tim had a double date with Laura and Rochelle.
-The girls were taken to Darling Hotel overlooking Sydney Harbour where they got dressed up in evening gowns and awaited Tim who took them to a jewelry store wherein they were given the run of the store and were lent a piece of their choice for the evening.
+The girls were taken to Darling Hotel overlooking Sydney Harbour where they got dressed up in evening gowns and awaited Tim who took them to a jewelry store wherein, they were given the run of the store and were lent a piece of their choice for the evening.
 Both girls chose earrings.
-The next venue was Curzon Hall for a romantic dinner but the atmosphere was awkward.
-Towards the end of the dinner, Tim took Laura out to the rotunda in the garden in hope of getting to know her better, but there was no spark and she again, didn't open up.
-After escorting her back and bringing Rochelle outside, Tim and Rochelle had an open heart discussion.
+The next venue was Curzon Hall for a romantic dinner, but the atmosphere was awkward.
+Towards the end of the dinner, Tim took Laura out to the rotunda in the garden in hope of getting to know her better, but there was no spark and she again, did not open up.
+After escorting her back and bringing Rochelle outside, Tim and Rochelle had an open-heart discussion.
 Tim chose to eliminate Laura.
 Tim then surprised Rochelle with a gift of diamond stud earrings and a rose.